 If you plan to install a custom built shower niche into your shower wall, and you want to avoid making one of the biggest shower niche install mistakes, you must make sure that you or your contractor doesn’t forget the waterproofing step.
 When a custom niche is built well, it can look very sturdy, solid and deceptively waterproof.
 This is a assumption made far too often when shower niches are framed into the shower wall.
 No matter how tight the joints may look in a newly constructed niche, they will not keep water from penetrating and running into the stud cavity if it is not properly waterproofed.
 You may be thinking that a leak like this seems unlikely if the niche is properly tiled & grouted after construction, and you would be right……… for awhile.

 The constant water exposure and regular temperature changes makes the shower environment quite unforgiving.
 These environmental stresses cause all parts of the shower assembly to move slightly, mostly through expansion and contraction.
 Without a waterproofing membrane, this movement almost always causes grout line cracking in your shower niche.
 It usually starts out as very fine cracks at the corners that can’t easily be seen.
 But even the smallest cracks will allow moisture to penetrate, moving easily through the backer board seams, to the framing beneath.
 The rest you can imagine; moisture in the walls, which leads to mold, dry rot, etc.………. something you can easily avoid.
 Whether you or your contractor uses a liquid or sheet style waterproofing membrane, it does not matter, as long as you don’t skip this important step during your next shower remodel!

-More info on shower waterproofing: Avoid shower leaks – The required guide to shower membrane waterproofing
+More info on shower waterproofing: Avoid Shower Leaks – The Shower Membrane Waterproofing Guide (for 2018)

 Don’t install a Retrofit Shower Niche